Share Online Resources

 We contract with vendors to make information resources available.
 Some vendor licenses specifically prohibit PDF sharing, and we are bound to operate under those licenses.
-Because it is onerous for faculty to track which resources prohibit PDF sharing, we always encourage providing links.
+Because it is onerous to track which resources prohibit PDF sharing, we always encourage providing links.

 We continually review cost-per-use statistics for the resources we manage for the UNE community.
 We must often choose to not renew subscriptions to journals, databases and books with little use.
 Downloading and sharing a PDF with a class shows one use rather than the many uses that would result from students accessing the article themselves.
 Without accurate use statistics, we can’t know that a particular resource is needed.